Fun Facts About Credit Cards: Our Intro to Credit Card Basics

 It’s a constant shock to find out how many people don’t understand the fundamentals of credit cards basics, despite having several cards.
 Most Americans have and use credit cards, but I am constantly shocked at how many people either misuse or misunderstand cards.
-In fact, Americans now owe more than $1 TRILLION dollars in credit card debt!
+Americans now owe more than 1 TRILLION dollars in credit card debt!

 This article will review some credit card basics, what they are, and how you should use them.
 This is a foundational article in a series of articles about credit cards.
 If you’re a more advanced reader – feel free to skip ahead to those!